Repeat! I Will Not Be Stressed This Christmas

 ADJUST YOUR ATTITUDE

-Small – and perhaps major – disasters will happen whether they are financial, family-related or a direct impact of the festive season (you forget to buy batteries, the turkey burns, relatives instigate arguments over dinner and you run out of grandma’s favourite sherry).
-That’s life.
+Disasters will happen whether they are financial, family-related or a direct impact of the festive season – that’s life.
 But if you can learn to face these little setbacks with style and grace you’ll have a more relaxed holiday, says Rod.

 According to Dr Marc Cohen, Professor of Complementary Medicine at Royal Melbourne Institute of Technology, when your response to an event is negative or ‘stressful’, your blood pressure rises, platelets become stickier, white blood cells mobilise and cortisol levels increase.